Return Home

 5-Pole Motor Upgrade Table

-The following chart lists all (or nearly all) Z-scale locomotives Marklin has produced (either sold separately or as part of a set), and the corresponding model numbers for the appropriate 3-pole motor, 5-pole motor, and brushes.
-Many locomotives once sold with 3-pole motors are now being sold with 5-pole motors, and with no change to the model number.
+The following chart lists all (or nearly all) Z-scale locomotives Marklin produced (either sold separately or as part of a set) as of about 2002, and the corresponding model numbers for the appropriate 3-pole motor, 5-pole motor, and brushes.
+Many locomotives once sold with 3-pole motors are now being sold with 5-pole motors with no change to the model number; for other engines, Marklin merely incremented the fifth digit of the model number (e.g., 8805 to 88051).
 If you bought an engine recently and you're not sure which motor it came with, open it up and count the poles on the motor armature (details).

 Note that the brushes used in 3-pole and 5-pole motors are similar, but not the same (the model numbers for 5-pole brushes end with a '1').
 Most of the 5-pole motor upgrades listed below come with a pair of brushes pre-installed, as shown by the Brushes Included column (a n/a here means no upgrade is available).
-For those motors that don't have internally-mounted brushes (such as the 8816 and 8800/8805), however, you'll have to purchase the brushes separately.
+For those motors that don't have internally-mounted brushes, such as the 8816 and 8800/8805, you'll have to purchase the brushes separately.

-An n/a in the 5-Pole Motor column means that the old 3-pole motor cannot be removed, or that a corresponding 5-pole motor is not available.
+An n/a in the 5-Pole Motor column means that no corresponding 5-pole motor is available.
 An n/a in the 3-Pole Motor column means that the locomotive was produced only with a 5-pole motor.
 (Note that upgrades are not possible for some engines, even though they have been produced with both 3 and 5-pole motors.)
 Unknown simply means that I don't have a part number yet.
-If you don't see a locomotive listed here, look for a similar model, or contact me.

 You can order these parts from any authorized Marklin dealer (see Where to Buy).
-Prices vary, but you should be able to find them for less than $25.00 each.
+Prices vary, but you should be able to find them for less than $25.00 apiece.

 Locomotive / Set 3-Pole Motor 5-Pole Motor Brushes (3p/5p) Brushes Included?